-Through Valley Water's Graywater Rebate, receive up to $400 to install a Graywater Laundry-to-Landscape System to make your landscape more resilient with a local, sustainable water supply.
+Through Valley Water's Graywater Rebate Program, receive up to $400 to install a Graywater Laundry-to-Landscape System to make your landscape more resilient with a local, sustainable water supply.

 This type of graywater system sends rinse water from your clothes washer directly to your landscape without filters, tanks, or pumps.
 It's a cost-effective, sustainable option to upgrade how you irrigate your landscape.